TEEs-projects/Time-manipulation-Attack/README.md

 ```
 ./nohuprun.sh
 ```
-21 sealer nodes and 5 user nodes should start running on local machine, which is editable in file *./nohuprun.sh* along with attacking methods of malicious node0.
+21 sealer nodes and 5 user nodes start running on local machine, which is editable in file *./nohuprun.sh* along with attacking methods of malicious node0.

 * To enable the Python auxiliary tool for current blockchain state, run:
 ```